 Tree-lined fairways and out-of-bounds hazards border just about every hole, and small, fast greens confound even the best putters.
 The strategy in match play conditions is significantly different than stroke play, as you can play conservatively if your opponent is out of bounds on his first shot before you even hit, but aggressive golfers have fared well here in the past.
 Jason Day is a two-time champion, and fellow major champions and all around bombers Dustin Johnson and Bubba Watson are prior winners here as well.

 The field is loaded vying for the $10,500,000 purse, including all of the top 10 golfers in the Official World Golf Ranking.
 An important note this week is that the event begins on Wednesday, with three days of round-robin matches before the bracket is set for the weekend.

 The wind is always a factor in Texas, and the early forecast in Austin looks like double-digit winds will be in play all week.

 Distance: 7,108 yards

-Greens: TifEagle Bermudagrass overseeded with poa trivialis
+Greens: TifEagle Bermudagrass overseeded with poa trivialis and bentgrass